Crooked Jaw & Treatment Options

 The backward pull face mask is a dental device that looks like a headgear brace that is worn overnight.
 Your dentist fixes the metal brace over your upper back teeth and attaches them to your facemask.
 The facemask is wrapped around your head to help the upper jaw into position.

-This treatment is open to adults who have mild crooked jaws.
+This treatment is open to adults who have mildly crooked jaws.
 The dentist reshapes your teeth and/or places dental veneers on to your teeth.
 While this does not fix the crooked jaw, it can make it less noticeable.

 Avoid TMJ triggers